typelevel/Laika/docs/02-running-laika/03-configuration.md

 TODO
 ```

-These values can then be accessed via @:ref(Substitution Variables) in templates or in markup files:
+These values can then be accessed via [Substitution Variables] in templates or in markup files:

 ```laika-md
 TODO